 After we've learned the other scales that are useful for playing jazz, we tend to forget the pentatonic scale, but it's actually a very good device to add some variety to your improvisations.

-If after the following lesson you'd want to know even more about pentatonic scales, I suggest you take a look in this excellent book (it's the jazz theory bible):<:/p>
+If after the following lesson you'd want to know even more about pentatonic scales, I suggest you take a look in The Jazz Theory Book (it's the jazz theory bible).

 |C Major Pentatonic Scale||C D E G A|